 An employee of the board who becomes aware that a student at a school may have engaged in a serious incident the employee shall report the matter to the Principal as soon as reasonably possible.
 Employee reports, including those made to the principal verbally, must be confirmed in writing, using the online "Safe Schools Incident Reporting Form - Part I" (refer to Procedure: Appendix D-5 - Safe Schools Incident Report Form).
 Where the Principal is the sole witness to an incident, the Principal is similarly required to use the online reporting form to confirm in writing what he or she witnessed.
-In all cases, the Principal must provide the employee who reported the incident with written acknowledgement, using the online "Safe Schools Incident Reporting Form - Part II (refer to Procedure: Appendix D-5 - Safe Schools Incident Report Form.)"
+In all cases, the Principal must provide the employee who reported the incident with written acknowledgement, using the online "Safe Schools Incident Reporting Form - Part II (refer to Procedure: Appendix D-5 - Safe Schools Incident Reporting Form - Part II (refer to Procedure: Appendix D-5 - Safe Schools Incident Reporting Form - Part II (refer to Procedure: Appendix D-5 - Safe Schools Incident Reporting Form - Part II (refer to Procedure: Appendix D-5 - Safe Schools Incident Report Form)."